Nop3k/pyStock/README.md

 2 - Connects automatically to BOSSA.pl and if online data is new adds to collection.

 3 - Here you can show the gathered data.
-After selecting this option you have to choose the company or index to check - by typing it's name.
+After selecting this option you have to choose the company or index to check - by typing it's name (e.g. WIG).
 Don't worry it will help you choose the name if you didn't type it wrong - it will show the closest result.
 Just choose one from list (by typing 0 ... etc and enter again).